-Let’s be honest, When did you last wash your pillows?
+Let’s be honest, When did you last time wash a sleeping pillow?

 Well, it could’ve been weeks back or even months.